-Taking all of the above into consideration, I think in the circumstances it is fair and reasonable for me to conclude that Options ought reasonably to have concluded, had it complied with its regulatory obligations which required it to conduct sufficient due diligence on CL&P before accepting business from it, that it (Options) should not accept business from CL&P. I therefore consider that it is fair and reasonable in the circumstances to say Options should not have accepted Mr C's SIPP application from CL&P.
+Taking all of the above into consideration, I think in the circumstances it is fair and reasonable for me to say that Options ought reasonably to have concluded, had it complied with its regulatory obligations which required it to conduct sufficient due diligence on CL&P before accepting business from it, that it should not accept business from CL&P. I therefore conclude that it is fair and reasonable in the circumstances to say Options should not have accepted Ms B's SIPP application from CL&P.